akiosTerr/akiosTerr/README.md

 ## About Luiz

-Front-end engineer plus bonus extra experience with Node, Python, C++, Arduino, IOT automation, C#, and 3D Modeling
+Front-end engineer plus bonus extra experience with Node, Python, C++, Arduino, IOT automation, C# for game dev, and 3D Modeling
 Works full-time with React, Vue, and Angular